Auto Insurance

 Key Takeaways

-• Every state except New Hampshire requires some form of auto insurance before you can legally drive — and minimum coverage alone is rarely enough for real-world protection.
+• Every state except New Hampshire requires some form of auto insurance before you can legally drive, and minimum coverage alone is rarely enough for real-world protection.

-• The three core coverage types are liability (required everywhere), collision (covers your car in accidents), and comprehensive (covers theft, weather, animals, and vandalism).
+• The three core coverage types are liability (required nearly everywhere), collision (covers your car in accidents), and comprehensive (covers theft, weather, animals, and vandalism).

-• First-time buyers often overpay by 30–50% simply because they didn’t compare enough quotes — getting at least 4–5 quotes is the single best way to save.
+• First-time buyers often overpay by 30–50% simply because they didn’t compare enough quotes, getting at least 4–5 quotes is the single best way to save.

 Why Your First Policy Matters More Than You Think